What to include in a corporate plan

 • the rationale for the entity’s approach to the development of its suite of performance measures, including consideration given in the development of the measures to entity’s operating context, purposes or key activities.
 For example, it can explain:

-• why certain types of performance measures are included in the entity’s performance framework and why targets may be changed or not be appropriate at a particular point in time
+• why certain types of performance measures are included in the entity’s performance framework and why targets have been set, may be changed or not be appropriate at a particular point in time

 • the nature of an entity’s key activities, and why emphasis is given to certain types of activities.

-• analysis of performance and targets achieved over time to adjust as needed, and
+• analysis of performance and targets achieved over time to adjust as needed

-• where relevant, the entity’s approach to reviewing performance measures over time.
+• the entity’s approach to reviewing performance measures over time.

-The National Archives of Australia is responsible for the Information Management Standards, including Australian Government Recordkeeping Metadata Standard for more information.
+The National Archives of Australia is responsible for the Information Management Standards, including the Australian Government Recordkeeping Metadata Standard.

 Did you find this content useful?